Call for a FREE Quote Today!

 The job of an EVSE is to safely provide power to the vehicle's on-board charger.

-- On a budget?
-If your current electrical service won't support a 50-Amp charger, consider a 20-amp charger.
-That's what I have for my Model 3 and I'm usually fully charged overnight.
+1) If your current electrical service won't support a 50-Amp charger, consider a 20-amp charger.
+That's what I have for my Model 3 and I'm usually fully charged overnight and I've been very happy with it.

 -If I may suggest, let me install a larger gauge wire if going this route - this will allow you to change out the circuit breaker and receptacle at a future date, if you choose to upgrade your electric service at a later date.